prjunnamed/prjcombine/docs/src/fpga.md

   - pin direction (input or output)
   - for an input pin: the wire segment connected to the pin (`TileClassWire`)
   - for an output pin: list of wire segments connected to the pin (nonempty list of `TileClassWire`)

+## General notes and scope

+The generic FPGA grid and interconnect system described here is designed for the objects that would be subject to generic place and route.
+Thus, it is only used to describe general interconnect and the actual FPGA grid.
+In particular, the following features are considered out of scope and are (usually) handled by target-specific means instead:

+1. Dedicated interconnect (connections between predefined bel pins that are not routable to/from the general interconnect) and any bel pins using only dedicated interconnect.
+This includes:

+   - carry or cascade chains of all sorts
+     - if the carry chain can be sourced from the general interconnect at the start, or sunk into the general interconnect at the end, such entry / exit points are represented as special bels
+   - direct connections to and from dedicated or semi-dedicated I/O pads, such as:
+     - dedicated clock input pads
+     - dedicated PLL input or output pads
+     - designated I/O pads for a hard logic block, such as a memory controller, SPI or I²C controller, PCI logic, and so on
+   - fixed connections between bels that can be "combined together" and used as a larger bel, such as:
+     - wide mux connections between SLICEs
+     - SLICEs that can be combined together to form a large LUT-RAM
+     - two 18kbit blockRAMs that can be combined to form a 36kbit blockRAM

+   From a placer's point of view, dedicated interconnect behaves like a placement constraint (as opposed to general interconnect, which imposes no placement constraints other than those implied by timing requirements).
+From a router's point of view, dedicated interconnect should be handled by dedicated router, as the routing resources involved are independent from the bulk of work involved in general interconnect routing, and routing failures tend to result from violations of relatively simple constraints that can be communicated to the user.
+Thus, there is no need to represent it in the same data structures.

+2. Global / clock interconnect, except for the "last mile" where it enters the general interconnect muxes.

+   Clock interconnect tends to have special properties:

+   - is usually closely tied to clock enable / divider / multiplexer bels
+   - has low-skew properties that make the usual "Euclidean distance" approximate metric inapplicable for timing
+   - is scarce and should be allocated intentionally

+   These properties usually make it inconvenient to handle clock interconnect by the same means as general interconnect.

+3. Any sort of circuitry that's outside of the interconnect grid, except as needed to represent its connections to the general interconnect.

+   This includes things such as:

+   - the configuration logic, on targets where it doesn't have any routable pins
+   - on hard SoC devices such as Zynq, any sort of CPU cores, peripherials, or dedicated I/O pads
+   - the Virtex 7 GTZ transceivers
+   - on Versal:
+     - the NoC horizontal rows on the north and south edges of the device
+     - XPIO banks and their associated logic
+     - DDR and HBM memory controllers
+     - the AI engine grid

+   This sort of circuitry is exposed via target-specific means, as applicable.

+Further, grid columns and rows are intended to correspond 1-to-1 with columns and rows of interconnect tiles (tiles containing general interconnect muxes).
+This means:

+- if the tile grid, as understood by vendor tools, has separate columns for interconnect and actual logic associated with that interconnect (such as later Xilinx FPGAs), we disregard this separation and treat both of those together as a single column
+  - for the special case of Ultrascale and Versal, which have independent logic columns on both sides of an interconnect column, we treat each vendor interconnect column as *two* grid columns (so that bels on both sides gets separate X coordinates)
+- any sort of special columns and rows (clock distribution, edge terminators, I/O buffers, ...) in between "normal" columns and rows or at the edges are not assigned their own grid coordinates; any sort of logic and wiring within is considered to be part of a nearby interconnect column or row:
+  - for a special column in between two interconnect columns, the column to the east is used
+  - for a special row in between two interconnect rows, the row to the north is used
+  - for a special column or row at the edge, the outermost column or row in the given direction is used

+The above rules aren't completely hard, and are mostly based on vibes and on how hard it would be to squash a given thing to match the grid model.